ReSpeak/tsdeclarations/ts3protocol.md

     clientek ek={ek} proof={proof}

 - `ek` is `base64(client_public_key)`
-  which the ephimeral (temporary) key created in (see 3.2.2.4) by the client.
+  which the ephemeral (temporary) key created in (see 3.2.2.4) by the client.
   This should obviously be the public key part only.
 - `proof` is `base64(client_public_key + beta)`
   which is a sign of the client_public_key (the `ek`) concatenated with the